 Bearded dragons are often touted as great starter pets.
 They’re easy to care for and relatively affordable, especially when compared to something like a dog or cat.
 Plus, bearded dragons don’t take up nearly as much space as a big dog, and they won’t chew up your shoes or furniture either.

-Even though bearded dragons aren’t too expensive compared to other pets, they’re still not as cheap as they might appear at face value.
+Even though bearded dragons aren’t too expensive compared to other pets (regular bearded dragon costs around $60–$100 at a pet store), they’re still not as cheap as they might appear at face value.
 When you see the minimal costs of keeping a standard bearded dragon day-to-day, you might assume that’s all you’ll have to spend.
 However, you’d be forgetting some important items, such as your dragon’s tank, food, lamps, healthcare, and more.

 If you’re new to bearded dragons and just trying to get a feel for how much it will cost to own and raise one, then you should have all the information you need by the end of this article.
 We’re going to break down the cost of bearded dragon ownership, including the one-time purchases and the monthly expenses that you’ll need to keep shelling out.